Photograph manipulation: Use in fashion

 In an article entitled "Confessions of a Retoucher: how the modeling industry is harming women", a professional retoucher who has worked for mega-fashion brands shares the industry's secrets.
 Along with fixing imperfections like skin wrinkles and smoothing features, the size of the model is manipulated by either adding or subtracting visible weight.
 Reverse retouching is just as common as making models skinnier, "distorting the bodies of very thin models to make them appear more robust in a process called reverse retouching.
 It is almost worse than making someone slimmer because the image claims you can be at an unhealthy weight but still look healthy.
 In reality, you can't, you have to Photoshop it".
 Reverse retouching includes eliminating shadows from protruding bones, adding flesh over body parts, color correcting, and removing hair generated for warmth from extreme weight loss.
-Professionals are saying that if an image is not labeled "not retouched," then the public can assume that photograph has been modified.
+Professionals are saying that if an image is not labeled "not retouched", then the public can assume that photograph has been modified.
 As the fashion industry continues to use photos that have been manipulated to idealize body types, there is a need for education about how unreal and unhealthy these images are and the negative implications they are promoting.

 A digital manipulation expert, who edited and altered a lot of images for the fashion industry and wants to remain private, says it is normal to digitally manipulate a photograph of a model to make them appear thinner, regardless of actual weight.
 Generally, photographs are edited to remove the appearance of up to 10 kilogram.
 However, in the past 20 years, the practice has changed, as more celebrities are on social media and the public is now more aware of their actual appearances; it is likely that significant alterations would be noticed.
-The retoucher notes that the industry's goal is to make significant income in advertising, and that the unrealistic ideals cycle will continue as they have to maintain this.
+The retoucher notes that the industry's goal is to make significant income in advertising and that the unrealistic ideals cycle will continue as they have to maintain this.

-Since 2012, Seventeen Magazine announced they will no longer manipulate photos of their models.
-The decision was made after a 14 year old girl, Julia Bluhm, petitioned that the magazine use a minimum of one unaltered photo in each of their spread per issue.
+Starting in 2012, Seventeen magazine said they intended to no longer manipulate photos of their models.
+The decision was made after a 14-year-old girl, Julia Bluhm, petitioned that the magazine use a minimum of one unaltered photo in each of their spread per issue.
 The petition received over 84,000 signatures.